Great Safaris Trip Itinerary for a Group Safari

 Daily Summary

-• Activities: Cape Point & Boulders Penguins
+• Activities: Cape Point & Boulders Penguin Sanctuary

 • Activities: Chapmans Peak